rickinj/ai-powered-automated-ats-voice-interview-system/README.md

 1. **Resume Processing ATS Engine** (runs locally or manually)
 2. **AI Voice Interview System** (fully deployed)

 Only the *AI Interview Module* is hosted in production.
-(The interview.py module can be run locally as well) The ATS/Resume module is kept for internal/local use.
+(The interview.py module can be run locally as well). <br> The ATS/Resume module is kept for internal/local use.

 ---